 Be sure to have a website and create show notes for each episode.
 Include links to things you reference in the episode in your show notes (more about show notes | how to format them), Here's an example from my podcast.

 WordPress, Tumblr, or Squarespace are options if you don't already have a website.
-Of the podcasts I subscribe to, Side Hustle School, Longform, Represent, and Happier with Gretchen Rubin have the best show notes.
+Of the podcasts I subscribe to, Side Hustle School, Longform, and Happier with Gretchen Rubin have great show notes, in my opinion.

 Artwork is required in order for your podcast to be approved and published on different destinations.
 I use Canva to create my podcast's artwork.